Seattle isn’t known for its murals, but maybe it should be. In this post, I’m sharing my best tips for mural hunting in

 This terraced garden features the public garden to walk through and several art installations including a fountain and rain art.

 NOTE: Two unassuming cottages set in the garden are actually protected artifacts of Seattle history and form their own park, the Belltown Cottage Park.
 Although there’s no plaque or information describing these cottages, they are actually hundred-year-old homes of Seattle’s original dockworkers now preserved and occasionally rented out for artists and writers’ creative spaces.

 Destination: Olympic Sculpture Park

 The Olympic Sculpture Park has only grown in popularity as the pandemic has pushed Seattle tourism outdoors.
-The social distanced, outdoor sculpture park maintained by the Seattle Art Museum is the final destination of this mural walk.
+The outdoor sculpture park maintained by the Seattle Art Museum is the final destination of this mural walk.
 By the time you reach the stunning sculptures of the Olympic Sculpture Park, you’ll have seen a dozen murals, shaping this itinerary into one that celebrates both “high” art and street art.

 The Olympic Sculpture Park includes a small green-glass greenhouse set in one corner.
 Don’t miss this unassuming building: it’s my favorite installation of the sculpture park.
 Inside this glass greenhouse, called the Vivarium, is an ancient log slowly decaying.
 It’s an exhibit designed to invite visitors to consider how even in death, the once-mighty tree is giving life to many other forms of life.
 Maintained in light and humidity conditions that replicate a Pacific Northwest temperate rain forest, this building allows you to observe up close how old logs- called nurse logs- naturally nourish life in death.

 Download the Free Google Map Walking Route: